kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 One more consideration here.
 The monitoring script can only detect errors which occur during operation.
 If at startup the table setup on the slave is different from the master for some reason or the slave database engine produces an error maybe due to some hardware failure, the slave will never find out and the monitoring script is of no use in this case.
 Comparing the files directly however will find out and the copy process will successfully synchronize any files that are not in sync.

-To show you how this could be utilized by way of precaution in a running [Docker](https://de.wikipedia.org/wiki/Docker_(Software)) system, later on I show a little script `/path_to_your_script/mysql_rsync_lock.sh` which takes next to no time (in test mode) reading and writing to spinning disks if everything is okay (1-2 secs for 64 tables, about 5 GB disk space), so it even might be run regularly.
+To show you how this could be utilized by way of precaution in a running [Docker](https://de.wikipedia.org/wiki/Docker_(Software)) system, later on I show a little script `/path_to_your_script/mysql_rsync_lock.sh` which takes next to no time (in test mode) reading and writing to spinning disks if everything is okay (1-2 secs for 64 tables, about 5 GB disk space, 2 slaves), so it even might be run regularly.

 Well, this is not based on actual production data.
 In case your data moves quickly and indices are changed considerably in the process, the command `FLUSH TABLES` alone may take minutes.
 In production mode, we will use SSD and much more RAM, so those processes will be much faster.
 As far as we can see now, the whole database can be held in RAM.

 You see, a solution to problems depends heavily on the nature of your setup.
 If your system resembles Wikipedia, you have totally different problems from one that works like Facebook, eBay, YouTube or Google.

+If you have more slaves, maybe even a large number, I would think of a kind of daisychain test.
+Compare the master with one of those slaves first, locking the master and this slave, then unlock both the master and the slave, give the slave time to catch up, then lock it again and the next slave to compare this one with the first slave, and so on.

+This way you will detect problems if replication traffic is not heavy, which means you don't have many time-consuming write processes which produce replication lag.
+I don't know if this will work.
+Data may be moving too fast for this kind of procedure.

+You should utilize global transaction identifiers (GTID) if things get complicated.
+If you do your copy job, you know the GTID of the source, can make sure the GTID of the source is greater than the GTID of the target, and can synchronize the target to exactly that same GTID before starting that slave.

+This way you can be sure to not leave any transaction out and to not duplicate any transaction which would most probably produce trouble.
+Again, this is just an idea.
+If you really have severe problems, call the experts from Percona.
+Or develop your own solution and become an expert yourself.

 For the repair process it would be intelligent to analyze the error message from the slave.
 If that shows that just one table is affected, then only this table has to be processed.
 Doing so will speed up the whole thing tremendously, if you have lots of tables.